-The cryptographic module firmware Version is SonicOS v6.2.0.10-15n.
-Note that the different HW versions vary only in form factor, CPU and memory.
+The cryptographic module firmware Version for all models is SonicOS v6.2.5.
+Note that the different HW versions vary only in form factor, CPU, presence of wireless interfaces and memory.
 The overall FIPS validation level for the module is Security Level 2.
 The cryptographic module is an Internet security appliance, which provides stateful packet filtering firewall, deep packet inspection, virtual private network (VPN), and traffic shaping services.
 The appliance Encryption technology uses Suite B algorithms.
 Suite B algorithms are approved by the U.S. government for protecting both Unclassified and Classified data.